...

 Work in Ideal Weather Conditions: Paint on a day with moderate temperatures (50-90°F) and low humidity.
 Avoid painting in direct sunlight or windy conditions.

 • Use the Right Tools: A high-quality roller or spray painter ensures even coverage.
-Use an angled brush for edges and corners.
+An angled brush is recommended for edges and corners.

 • Don’t Overload the Brush or Roller: Excess paint can cause drips and uneven coverage.
-Apply thin, even layers instead.
+Instead, apply thin, even layers.

 • Work in Sections: Break the siding into sections and complete one area at a time.

-• Maintain a Wet Edge: There should be a slight overlap with the previous stroke, thus avoiding lap marks.
+• Maintain a Wet Edge: The previous stroke should slightly overlap, avoiding lap marks.

 Avoiding Common Mistakes